ikcodes/draylite_v0/README.md

 # Draylite Version 0
 Draylite is an internal tool used by Gateway Logistics to manage user-supplied logistics intelligence.
 The application is currently centered around Drayage: the process of moving containers out of storage at international ports, to a location where they can be transferred to long-haul carriers.

-The platform's purpose is to streamline the process of matching shipments with Drayage providers, a current pain point of Gateway Logistics' business.
+Containers move from Ports to Warehouses via Carriers.
+The application serves as a "living list" of current carriers, their status, and which ones to use.

 ## Environment / Depoloyment